Care and Nursing Homes Archives | QCS

 Archive

-If you have any questions regarding the increase in NMW, or help ensuring your business remains viable, please do not hesitate to contact a member of the AfterAthena team (part of the Napthens Group) who are able to offer 30 minutes of free advice to QCS members.
+If you have any questions in relation to the sexual harassment preventative duty, including risk assessments and training, please do not hesitate to contact a member of the AfterAthena team (part of the Napthens Group) who are able to offer 30 minutes of free advice to QCS members.

 Filter Posts: